felixlkh/user-login/README.md

 - `./vendor/bin/sail artisan key:generate`

 8. Build the seed.
-- `./vendor/bin/sail artisan migrate:fresh --seed`
+- `./vendor/bin/sail artisan migrate:fresh`

-9. npm Install
-- `./vendor/bin/sail npm install`

-10. npm build
-- `./vendor/bin/sail npm run build`

-11. You can now open your application with your browser: http://localhost
+9. You can now open your application with your browser: http://localhost